- We strive to provide complete care for our patients. Learn more about all the services we provide.

 He enjoys both patient centered equine clinical practice and veterinary practice management.
 His areas of special clinical interest are sport horse lameness and preventive and emergency intensive care.
 While trail riding in the back country is where he likes to spend his time in the saddle, his daughter Makenzie spends time reigning on the western slope in the CWRHA.
 His son Tristan aspires to some day follow dad in the veterinary profession.
 He and his family love the small town feel and connectedness they feel in the Carbondale community.

-Dr. Louise Marron, a Colorado native, is a mixed-animal practitioner with a focus on dentistry.
+Dr. Louise Marron, a Colorado native, is a board certified veterinary dentist.
+She also provides general medical care for horses and companion animals.
 With an aptitude for science and a passion for connecting with animals, Dr. Marron recognized Veterinary Medicine was her calling as a young girl.
-She began working in her home-town veterinary clinic at 13 years of age and has never strayed off that path.
+She began working in her home-town veterinary clinic at 13 years of age and has never strayed off the veterinary path.
 She attended college and veterinary school at Colorado State University.
 Upon graduating as a Doctor of Veterinary Medicine in 2006, she joined the team at Alpine Animal Hospital.
-In 2009, she began the pursuit of advanced education for veterinary dentistry, a challenging specialty.
-She continues to enjoy the challenges and rewards of her life’s work now as she provides expert dental care to improve the quality of life for dogs, cats, and horses.
+She continues to enjoy the challenges and rewards of her life’s work now as a dental specialist for animals.

 Dr. Marron deeply values her family, friends, and the Carbondale community.
-Her furry ‘kids’ have been her long-time companions.
-Skeeter, a 28 year old Paint Horse mare has been a joyful part of Louise’s life for 25 years.
-Mason, a 15 year old English Setter, has been by her side since he was 8 weeks old.
-In her free time, Louise loves to mountain bike, horseback ride, ski, snowboard, SCUBA dive, and travel around the world
+Her four-legged family members are Skeeter, a 30 year old mare who has been a steadfast companion for 27 years, and Honey, a young molly mule steed for the mountainous backcountry.
+In her free time, Louise loves to fly, bike, horseback ride, ski, snowboard, SCUBA dive, and travel around the world.

 Dr. Melissa Gisleson, DVM- Staff Doctor